mfuentesg/localdns/README.md

 ## Development

-`localdns` uses an [embedded database](https://github.com/akrylysov/pogreb) to store each record in a persistent way, so any external database is required to work.
+`localdns` uses an [embedded database](https://github.com/akrylysov/pogreb) to store each record in a persistent way.

 If you want to contribute, just execute `go run main.go` and you will get the server running :).

 ## ToDo